 Consider disabling this setting if you are running low on memory.

-For ext filesystems, there is one more setting controlling a trade-off between the recovery speed and
+For ext and XFS filesystems, there is one more setting controlling a trade-off between the recovery speed and

 the number of deleted files which can possibly be recovered.